 The bottom and far right cards are both opened to the source code at relevant lines.
 For this Canvas, they’re just GitHub source pages with the relevant lines selected but imagine they were actual code editors scoped to just the structural part of the file I’m interested in (using Tree-sitter’s AST to find the start and end).

 I only ever care about the single function or maybe even a whole class that I’m working on, not really what file they’re in.
-But I’d like to be able to juxtapose functions from completely different parts of the system, to follow the call graph, and see them all together.
+But I’d like to be able to juxtapose functions from completely different parts of the system, to follow the call graph, and see them all together. *A lot of Canvas is mouse driven, though there are shortcuts, and there’s nothing that would prevent coming up with a completely keyboard driven approach.

 Imagine these individual editor cards having controls to step up and down the syntax tree expanding or narrowing the focus as needed and storing that information in a way that can easily be reloaded in the future.